-- · The orthotic is medically necessary as the preferred treatment based on Medicare Guidelines AND - The orthotic costs less than all other treatments and surgery procedures to treat the same condition AND - The orthotic is ordered by a Physician (doctor) or Primary Care Practitioner (nurse practitioner or physician assistant).
+- · The orthotic is medically necessary as the preferred treatment based on Medicare Guidelines; AND - · The orthotic costs less than all other treatments and surgery procedures to treat the same condition; AND - The orthotic is ordered by a Physician (doctor) or Primary Care Practitioner (nurse practitioner or physician assistant).

-If you have any questions, please call Member Services at 1-888-788-4408, TTY/TDY: 711.
+If you have any questions, please call Member Services at 1-888-788-4408, TTY/TDD: 711.

-Medical equipment may be rented or purchased only if other sources, which provide the items at no cost, are not available.
-The total cost of the rental must not exceed the purchase price of the item.
-Reasonable repairs or adjustments of purchased equipment are covered for all members over and under the age of 21 to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.
-The component will be replaced if at the time authorization is sought documentation is provided to establish that the component is not operating effectively.
+Medical equipment may be rented or purchased only if there are no other sources that provide the items at no cost.
+The total cost of the rental must not be more than the purchase price of the item.
+Reasonable repairs or adjustments of purchased equipment are covered for all members to make the equipment work correctly and/or when the repair cost is less than renting or purchasing another unit.
+Parts may be replaced if information is given showing that the parts are not working correctly when authorization is sought.